fairtale5/Karmie/docs/core/temp/tag_implementation_plan.md

 ## 5. Implementation Order

-1. Move ULID type to central types file
-2. Update tag document interface with new ULID types
-3. Create and test new `createTagKey()` function
+1. Update `formatTagKey()` function to include tag name (already done)
-4. Remove `createTagDescription()` function and its imports
+2. Remove `createTagDescription()` function and its imports
-5. Update admin page:
+3. Update admin page:
    - Add user selection UI
    - Update tag form state
-   - Modify `saveTag()` function
+   - Modify `saveTag()` function to use `createUlid()` and `formatTagKey()`
    - Update tag list display
-6. Test tag creation with new structure
+4. Test tag creation with new structure
-7. Test tag updates with new structure
+5. Test tag updates with new structure
-8. Verify key format and data storage
+6. Verify key format and data storage
+7. Update loadTags() function to handle both old and new formats during transition

+## 6. Removal of `author_key`
+- Removed all references to `author_key` in the tag data structure.
+- Updated all logic to use `usr_key` with ULIDs for user identification.
+- Ensured backward compatibility is not required.